 Check your wait time at the closest Consulate or Embassy here: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/wait-times.html .

 To view your options for on-campus housing, please visit Residence Life’s website.
-If there are additional questions, you can email the International Liaison in Residence Life, Genella McCarroll at firstname.lastname@example.org In most cases, the Sunday before orientation day you can start checking into housing during select times.
+If there are additional questions, check out our frequently asked questions below or you can email Residence Life at email@example.com .
+In most cases, the Sunday before orientation day you can start checking into housing during select times.
 Those times are sent to you via email.
 If you do not arrive during those times on Sunday, you will have to wait to check into housing on the next day, which is the Monday of orientation week.

 If you are not in freshmen year status, you may choose to live off-campus.
 Arkansas State University nor the Office of International Programs endorses any specific apartment complex or landlord.
 You are responsible for finding and securing your off-campus housing.